lephamtuyen/challenges-in-rl/README.md

 <a name="explain-intuition"></a>
 #### Intuition

-- Similar to problem of AI model, an RL agent also need to interpret for its decisions
+- Similar to problem in AI model, an RL agent also need to interpret for its decisions.

 <a name="explain-trending"></a>
-#### Researches
+#### Researches (still challenge)
 - `not investigated yet`

 <a name="realtime"></a>